jkaewprateep/Optimizing_dimensions_values/README.md

 # Optimizing_dimensions_values

 For Study Optimizing Dimensions values 3D, working with 3D objects its required dimensions to estimate of object shape and its neightbours.
+Benefits cross functions method verification.

 ## Loss function optimizing values ##